spud/dada-antihack/README.md

 The POST values vector has a couple of unique rule elements:

-The ##check## element, if present, may be set to "empty" or "length" or "links".
-If any of those are set, then "s" is no longer a string to match, but the name of a POST field, e.g. "body" or "first_name".
+The **`check`** element, if present, may be set to "`empty`" or "`length`" or "`links`".
+If any of those are set, then `s` is no longer a string to match, but the name of a POST field, e.g. "`body`" or "`first_name`".

-+ If "check" is set to "empty" field named by "s" must ##not be empty##.
++ If **`check`** is set to "`empty`" field named by `s` must **not be empty**.
 If it is empty, the request is blocked.
-+ If "check" is "length", the character length of the value of the field named by "s" is evaluated.
-If the length exceeds the value defined by a "limit" element in the rule, e.g. 8000.
-If no "limit" is defined, dadaAntihack defaults to a 5000 character limit.
++ If **`check`** is "`length`", the character length of the value of the field named by `s` is evaluated.
+If the length exceeds the value defined by a "`limit`" element in the rule, e.g. 8000.
+If no "`limit`" is defined, dadaAntihack defaults to a 5000 character limit.
-+ Finally, if the check is "links", dadaAntihack will parse the value of the field named by "s", and will pattern-match to find URLs in the content.
-If the number of URLs in the content exceeds the value defined by the "limit" element (e.g. 2), the request is blocked.
++ Finally, if the check is "`links`", dadaAntihack will parse the value of the field named by `s`, and will pattern-match to find URLs in the content.
+If the number of URLs in the content exceeds the value defined by the "`limit`" element (e.g. 2), the request is blocked.
 This can be used to filter out spam comments, for example, that often include many links.